Holocaust survivors standing behind barbed wire after the liberation of Auschwitz-Birkenau in 1945

 The Nazi Regime

 Adolf Hitler is not the only man behind Anti-Semitism.
-Though the Holocaust word traces its root in the 1870s, the hostility towards the Jews was seen even in the ancient world when the Romans destroyed the Jewish temple in Jerusalem, forcing Jews to leave Palestine.
+Though the Holocaust word traces its root in the 1870s, the hostility towards Jews existed even in the ancient world when the Romans destroyed the Jewish temple in Jerusalem, forcing Jews to leave Palestine.
 Between the 17th and 18th centuries, there was an enlightenment that emphasized religious toleration and in the 19th century, Napoleon and other European leaders passed legislation to end the hostility towards Jews.
 However, anti-Semitism still existed, and this time took a racial direction rather than a religious one.

 As the brutal leader, he had four main ideas that played against the opposers.
 These are German-Nationalism, anti-Semitism, anti-Capitalism, and anti-Marxism.
 These ideas were based on a set of racial scientific principles of “Social Darwinism”.
 Besides, the Nazi ideology ranked the society in the purity of blood and established a hierarchy where those at the top were the purest while other races like Jews were placed at the bottom as the least relevant.